 The Competence Centre for Educational Innovation at Tallinn University

 The aim of the project is to establish a competence centre for educational innovation at Tallinn University.
-Centre will gather, analyse and design innovative educational practices and disseminate them among Estonian educational institutions.
+The centre will gather, analyse and design innovative educational practices and disseminate them among Estonian educational institutions.
 The competence centre should serve the aims of the Estonian Lifelong Learning Strategy, in particular in changing the approach to learning and teaching, and designing and developing modern school culture.
 During the project the Centre for Innovation in Education at the university will be transformed into a competence centre, the project will be carried out from 01.04.2016 to 30.09.2018.

 The activities of the project will be conducted in five areas.